chevereto/blog/_posts/2020/2020-07-07-chevereto-13th-anniversary.md

 ---
+date: 2020-07-07T15:10:20+00:00
 title: Chevereto 13th anniversary
-date: 2020-07-07T15:10:20+00:00
 author: Rodolfo Berrios
+summary: Big Picture.
 permalink: /chevereto-13th-anniversary/
-categories:
-  - Upcoming
+featuredImage: /photos/2021/sean-sinclair-C_NJKfnTR5A-unsplash.jpg
 tags:
+  - upcoming
   - announcement
 ---
 Within the years, the use case for Chevereto has been shifted a lot and it has evolved to a point where it has a very distinctive appeal shaped by my way of interpreting the user needs around it.
 Chevereto turns 13 with a install base of somewhere near **15,000 public installations** and I'm still just one guy in development.